Needlify/Docs/docs/index.md

 Same process as above.
 If you want to contribute to Needlify by suggesting new features, you can do so on [github](https://github.com/Needlify/Community/issues/new/choose) or by mailing us at [support@needlify.com](mailto:support@needlify.com).

+## Contributing

+You're a developer or you understand how Needlify works ?
+You can help us by contributing to the documentation.
+Add missing parts, correct typos, etc.

 ## Still need help ?

 Join the [community Discord server](https://discord.gg/aVYBcexpEE) to discuss with other members of the community.